-Our growing operations in China could expose us to risks that could have an adverse effect on our costs of operations.
+Our growing operations in the PRC could expose us to risks that could have an adverse effect on our costs of operations.

-Our client base is presently located in China.
-We intend to grow this client base in China as well as the United States.
-As a result, we expect to continue to add personnel in China.
-With a significant focus of our operations in the China, our reliance on a workforce in China exposes us to disruptions in the business, political, and economic environment in that region.
-Maintenance of a stable political environment between China and the United States is important to our operations, and any disruption in this relationship may directly negatively affect our operations.
-Our operations in China require us to comply with complex local laws and regulatory requirements and expose us to foreign currency exchange rate risk.
+Our client base is presently located in the PRC.
+We intend to grow this client base in the PRC as well as the United States.
+As a result, we expect to continue to add personnel in the PRC.
+With a significant focus of our operations in the PRC, our reliance on a workforce in the PRC exposes us to disruptions in the business, political, and economic environment in that region.
+Maintenance of a stable political environment between the PRC and the United States is important to our operations, and any disruption in this relationship may directly negatively affect our operations.
+Our operations in the PRC require us to comply with complex local laws and regulatory requirements and expose us to foreign currency exchange rate risk.
 Our operations may also be subject to reduced or inadequate protection of our intellectual property rights, and security breaches.
 Further, it may be difficult to transfer funds from our Chinese operations to our US parent company.
 Negative developments in any of these areas could increase our costs of operations or otherwise harm our business.